 Translate This Page

-What options does our family have, and where do we start?
+What options do we as a family have?
+Where do we start?

-We at Delaware Families for Hands and Voices, understand just how overwhelming finding the right mode of communication for your deaf/ hard of hearing child can be.
+We at Delaware Families for Hands and Voices, understand just how overwhelming it is to find the right mode of communication for your deaf/ hard of hearing child .
 From Doctors, to friends, to family members, while their advice is often out of concern for your child, the bottom line is, that you know your child best.
 We are here to guide you along the journey, give you resources to advocate for your son/daughter and for you to realize, that nothing on this journey is ever set in stone.

 You'll find the following types of communication , though not currently extensive; which can be used individually or in combination with one another:

 - SEE (Signed Exact English)

 - ASL (American Sign Language/ not to be confused with SEE)

 © Copyright Delaware Families for Hands and Voices